 - General Coding Practices

 While OWASP (Open Web Application Security Project) specifically references web applications, the secure coding principles outlined above should be applied to non-web applications as well.
-Please refer to OWASP Secure Coding Guidelines to see more detailed description of each secure coding principle.
+Please refer to OWASP Secure Coding Guidelines to see a more detailed description of each secure coding principle.
 OWASP also runs a Faux Bank demo site that shows the top 10 vulnerabilities along with blog posts explaining the intricacies of each vulnerability.

 Listed below are examples of training courses that can be used to gain proficiency in secure coding principles: